cvmfs/doc-cvmfs/apx-rpms.rst

     configuration for the ATLAS Tier3s.
 Depends on cvmfs.

 **cvmfs-server**
-    Contains the CernVM-FS server tool kit for maintaining Stratum 0 and Stratum 1 servers.
+    Contains the CernVM-FS server tool kit for maintaining publishers and Stratum 1 servers.

+**cvmfs-gateway**
+    The publishing gateway services are installed on a node with access to the authoritative storage.

+**cvmfs-ducc**
+    Daemon that unpacks container images into a repository.
+Supposed to run on a publisher node.

+**cvmfs-notify**
+    Websockets frontend for used for repository update notifications.
+Supposed to be co-located with a RabbitMQ service.

 **kernel-...-.aufs21**
     Scientific Linux 6 kernel with aufs.
 Required for SL6 based Stratum 0 servers.

+**cvmfs-shrinkwrap**
+    Stand-alone utility to export file system trees into containers for HPC use cases.

 **cvmfs-unittests**
     Contains the ``cvmfs_unittests`` binary.
 Only required for testing.